acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc4-robotic_arm_telemetry-large_data/README.md

 from(bucket: "air5-eda-uc4-data")
 |> range(start: v.timeRangeStart, stop: v.timeRangeStop)
 ```
-**2. Multi-Axis Current vs. Vibration (Time Series):** this analytic visualizes the relation between multi-axis current and vibration in the given time range.
+**2. Multi-Axis Current vs. Vibration (Time Series):** this analytic visualizes the relation between multi-axis current and vibration in the given time range.<br>
-Since you have two axes working at once, it is critical to see if a spike in current leads to a spike in vibration.
+Since you have two axes working at once, it is critical to see if a spike in current leads to a spike in vibration.<br>
-Visualization: Combined Time Series graph.
+Visualization: Combined Time Series graph.<br>
 What to look for: Axis 2 (y-axis: the shoulder) shows much higher current (6A - 8A) than Axis 1 (1A - 2A).
 Use two Y-axes: one for current_amp (Left) and one for vibration_mm_s (Right).
 Insight: If Axis 2 vibration increases while the current remains steady, it indicates mechanical wear or a loose bolt.
 If both spike, it indicates the robot is struggling with a heavy load.<br>
 <img width="1622" height="823" alt="Grafana-UC4-2" src="https://github.com/user-attachments/assets/018142ec-cca8-4b43-b6aa-daaf87ca02c1" />